aksommerville/fullmoon4/README.md

 ### March

-- [ ] Persist plants and sketches across map loads.
+- [x] Persist plants and sketches across map loads.
-- [ ] Bloom plants on a timer.
+- [x] Bloom plants on a timer.
 - [x] Ensure audio doesn't get stuck on after an exception. like, actually handle exceptions nicely.
 - [ ] Bonfire: Fizzle and smoke when extinguished.
 - [ ] Fine-tune song endings so they loop seamlessly.
 - [ ] Make the stubbed sound effects.
+- [ ] Dig on an existing plant, destroy it.

 ### April